Doogiemuc/liquido-mobile-pwa-vue3/doc/README-tech.md

 ## Layout / Design / UI / UX

+### Header

-No more fixed title at the top.
+Older version: No more fixed title at the top.
 Only the title of the page.
 Black on white.

+Current idea: LIQUIDO header.
+Now with animated switch to show page title when user scrolls up

 Mobile menu bar at the bottom:
- * Home / Team
+ * Home / Team (or simply back?)
  * Polls
- * Search (?)
+ * Search (where to put it?)
  * Settings / About / UserProfile

+Is there enough horizontal space on small displays?
+Or have a burger menu at the top right?

 Poll Detail page:
  * No menu bar at the bottom